mqebnet/ON1Builder/README.md

 ### Ethereum Node Setup

-You'll need to run your own Ethereum Execution client to interact with the blockchain.  **Geth is highly recommended for its stability and speed.**
+You'll need to run your own Ethereum Execution and Consensus(Beacon) client to interact with the blockchain. **Geth and Prysm is highly recommended for its stability and speed.**

 **Example: Setting up Geth**